How to Fix Your Keyword Stuffed Copy

 - Employ formatting ploys.
 Search engines don’t register punctuation and line breaks.
 If you can break up a keyword phrase by having the first word or words at the end of a sentence or paragraph and the rest of the phrase at the beginning of the next sentence or paragraph, your visitor won’t experience the sense of a repeated phrase.
 But it’s still there and can register with the search engines.

-- Use “stop words” and near synonyms.
-These are words that don’t add value to a query and are mostly ignored by the search engines.
-The usually consist of pronouns, prepositions and articles.
+- Use “stop words” and near-synonyms.
+These are words that don’t add value to a query and are mostly ignored by search engines.
+They usually consist of pronouns, prepositions, and articles.
 For example, these phrases are all essentially equivalent:

 - replace air conditioner

 - Keyword phrases may not even need to be on the page.
 If you have a page about replacing customers’ air conditioners, it will be quite natural to use the phrase air conditioner throughout the page.
 It also makes sense for the words “replace”, “replacement”, “repair” and “trade-in” to occur on the page.
 Even if you never say “replace air conditioner” anywhere, it will be understandable to the search engines that your page is about that.
 Search engines have gotten much smarter over the years,